hypercore-one/znn_walletapi_csharp/README.md

 ## Documentation

-To explore the endpoints without setting up your own Wallet API, you can visit the [online Wallet API](https://znnwalletapi.apidog.io).
+To explore the endpoints without setting up your own Wallet API, you can visit the [online Wallet API](https://alletapi.hypercore.one).
 You can call the endpoints via the web interface in your browser by clicking Try it out.

-> Note: to access protected API routes, an user account is required.
+> Note: to access protected API routes, a user account is required.
 Please contact us if you want to try it out.

-When the API is installed, configured and running, an user-friendly Swagger UI is available at `https://localhost:443/swagger/`.
+When the API is installed, configured and running, a user-friendly Swagger UI is available at `https://localhost:443/swagger/`.

 ## Installation on Linux